 Brownson wavered between religion and social activism until 1844, when he formally adopted Roman Catholicism.
 He spent the rest of his life as a politically conservative Catholic intellectual, establishing a significant historical reputation.

-Still, for two exciting years, before fear of the void pulled him back to liberal religion and ultimately shunted him into traditional Catholicism, Orestes Brownson’s brilliant mind belonged to freethought.
+Still, for two exciting years, before fear of the void pulled him back to liberal religion and ultimately shunted him toward traditional Catholicism, Orestes Brownson’s brilliant mind belonged to freethought.